 But in case that a) you are a non-habitual resident or b) you have a property in Spain but are a non-resident, the State law will be applied to your case, regardless of the area you are located in.

-Do you have any doubts so far?
+Do you have any questions so far?
 Ask our lawyers anything (or continue reading for more information):

 I want to talk to a lawyer